| bc |

 one tree - a Morten Bay fig tree on a ridge (on the left

-as one traveled south) just before descending the south
+as one travelled south) just before descending the south

 side of the Razor back range near Camden.
 I vaguely